Samsung/tizen-docs/docs/application/design/wearable/ui-components/text-fields.md

 -   **Field**

-    The field receives the user’s text input.
+    The field receives the user's text input.
 When tapped, it displays a cursor and pulls up the keyboard.

 -   **Hint text (optional)**

     Hint text explains or shows an example of what users should type in the text input field.
-You can provide hint text about an empty field before users start typing or after they’ve cleared all text.
+You can provide hint text about an empty field before users start typing or after they've cleared all text.
 The hint text automatically disappears when users begin typing.

 -   **Clear text button (optional)**